 How does Anxiety cause Choking Sensations?

 Why does anxiety make me feel like I’m choking?
-The body’s muscles are tightened as part of the adjustments to the fight or flight response, making them more resistant to injury.
+The body’s muscles are tightened as part of the fight or flight response adjustments, making them more resistant to injury.
 This can apply to the throat muscles that aid in swallowing.

 Sensations of Choking and Anxiety:

 Many people claim that the feeling of choking comes from anxiousness.
 Anxiety may cause choking feelings, or it may exacerbate other illnesses.
-People can feel these things in several different ways, each with a unique cause.
-Controlling your breathing in the present is one of several practical short-term strategies.
-For people who experience choking feelings repeatedly, managing anxiety and visiting the doctor are crucial in the long run.
+People can feel these things in several ways, each with a unique cause.
+Controlling your breathing in the present is one of several practical short-term strategies; for people who experience choking feelings repeatedly, managing anxiety and visiting the doctor are crucial in the long run.

 People who experience anxiety frequently have a persistent fear in the back of their minds.
 Even when they can manage their anxiety episodes, they still struggle to feel completely calm and comfortable or to manage their anxiety.
 They worry that their anxiousness is perhaps concealing a more serious issue.
 They worry that the medical professionals might be mistaken and that their body is currently experiencing these physical symptoms as a result of a hidden threat.